The 20 Best All-Inclusive Resorts for Families

 Sugar Beach, A Viceroy Resort, St. Lucia

-Set within more than 100 acres of pristine rainforest in the UNESCO World Heritage–listed Val des Pitons, Sugar Beach offers breathtaking views of the Caribbean Sea and the Pitons, along with all of the 18th-century colonial charm that St. Lucia is known for.
+Set within more than 100 acres of pristine rainforest in the UNESCO World Heritage–listed Val des Pitons, Sugar Beach offers breathtaking views of the Caribbean Sea and the Pitons, along with all the 18th-century colonial charm that St. Lucia is known for.
 The recently renovated resort boasts a variety of different luxury rooms, cottages, bungalows and villas—all of which have private pools and butler service, a luxurious perk for exhausted parents.

 Pros: